Bernoulli Society for Mathematical Statistics and Probability

-The Bernoulli Society is a professional association which aims to further the progress of probability and mathematical statistics, founded as part of the International Statistical Institute in 1975.
-It is named after the Bernoulli family of mathematicians and scientists whose researchers covered "most areas of scientific knowledge".
+The Bernoulli Society is a professional association that aims to further the progress of probability and mathematical statistics, founded as part of the International Statistical Institute in 1975.
+It is named after the Bernoulli family of mathematicians and scientists, whose researchers covered "most areas of scientific knowledge".

 The society publishes two journals, Bernoulli and Stochastic Processes and their Applications, and a newsletter, Bernoulli News.
 Additionally, it co-sponsors several other journals including Electronic Communications in Probability, Electronic Journal of Probability, Electronic Journal of Statistics, Probability Surveys, and Statistics Surveys.

+Presidents of the Bernoulli Society

+A list of the presidents of the society from its foundation to the current day.